 Rule of Cool applies here, in spades.
 Come up with a concept, then using gestalt rules, recreate it as best you can.
 We are really flexible and open minded when helping players reach as perfect a build as possible for the PCs

 Most 3.x/Pathfinder book is allowed, as is anything on d20pfsrd.
+(Note: the exceptions here are no Book of 9 swords and no Mythic.
+Neither of these mix well with the system as we're using it.)
 Of course we can veto.
-If I don't have access to the book I will ask that you put a write-up of what you can do from that source in your character profile.
+If I don't have access to the book I will ask that you put a write-up of what you can do from that source in your character profile for easy reference.

 For stats, just assign as you see fit.
 Be reasonable.
 You will be asked to tone it down if your stats are too crazy.
 Stats below 30 are generally not questioned.
 You get max hit points.